SULSA POSTDOCTORAL PRIZE

 Eligibility

-- This call is open to the following SULSA members only: University of Edinburgh, Edinburgh Napier University, University of Glasgow, Glasgow Caledonian University, Heriot-Watt University, University of the Highlands and Islands, James Hutton Institute, Robert Gordon University, University of St Andrews, University of Strathclyde, University of the West of Scotland.
+• This call is open to the following SULSA members only: University of Aberdeen, University of Edinburgh, Edinburgh Napier University, University of Glasgow, Glasgow Caledonian University, Heriot-Watt University, University of the Highlands and Islands, James Hutton Institute, Robert Gordon University, University of St Andrews, University of Strathclyde, University of the West of Scotland.
+Please refer to our SULSA Funding Eligibility Key at the end of this document to confirm you are eligible for this call.

-- This award is not suitable for researchers who are setting up their own laboratory.
+• This award is not suitable for researchers who are already setting up their own independent research group.

-- Their contract must be valid for the duration of the funding (12 months).
-A letter from your supervisor stating your contract is likely to be extended will be accepted.
+• Their contract must be valid for the duration of the funding (12 months).
+A letter from your PI/Line Manager stating your contract is likely to be extended will be accepted

 Funding Information and Conditions